vespa-engine/blog/_posts/2023-03-31-tailoring-frozen-embeddings-with-vespa.md

 <p class="image-credit">Photo by <a href="https://unsplash.com/@fabioha?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">fabio</a> on <a href="https://unsplash.com/photos/oyXis2kALVg?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 </p>

-With the increasing use of deep learning models to embed data into an embedding vector representation for search and recommendation use cases, the need for efficient ways to operationalize these models in production is becoming critical.
-As a result, fixed pre-trained foundational data embeddings have become an increasingly popular method in the industry for simplifying the operationalizing of machine-learned (ML) embeddings.
+Deep learned embeddings are becoming popular for search and recommendation use cases and the need for efficient ways to operationalize these in production is becoming critical.
+One emerging approach is to use fixed <em>foundational embeddings</em> that are re-used and tailored for different tasks.

-Complexity is significantly reduced by freezing the embedding representation of objects, However, to make frozen embeddings more task-versatile, we must find ways to customize and fine-tune them without incurring operational costs and complexity.
-This post introduces three techniques for tailoring frozen embeddings and operationalizing them with Vespa.
+This post introduces three efficient techniques for tailoring frozen embeddings with Vespa.

 ## Background